zhenbah/Zhensa/zhensa/infopage/en/about.md

 ## How does it work?

-Zhensa is a fork of the well-known [searx] [metasearch engine] which was inspired by the [Seeks project].
+Zhensa is a fork of the well-known [zhensa] [metasearch engine] which was inspired by the [Seeks project].
 It provides basic privacy by mixing your queries with searches on other platforms without storing search data.
 Zhensa can be added to your browser's search bar; moreover, it can be set as the